YaroslavBorysko/Messenger/README.md

 1. Make sure you have Docker and Docker Compose installed.

-2. Create a `.env` file in the project root and specify the required environment variables:
+2. Create a `.env` file in the both django and react app and specify the required environment variables:

    ```dotenv
    DOCKER_DATABASE_URL=